leon4rd/test/README.md

-## How much does a hipster weigh?
-An instagram.
+## Why does Superman get invited to dinners?
+Because he is a Supperhero.